silnrsi/font-daibannasil/README.txt

 You may (and are encouraged to) freely share these fonts with your friends and co-workers, but must comply with the terms set forth in the SIL Open Font License.

-See OFL.txt and OFL-FAQ.txt for details of the SIL Open Font License.
+See OFL and OFL-FAQ for details of the SIL Open Font License.
-See FONTLOG.txt for information on this and previous releases.
+For more details about this project, including changelog, making contributions, and acknowledgements see FONTLOG.
 See DaiBannaSIL.pdf for installation instructions and known issues.

 TIPS